-- Non C-EB employees must have and pass a recent background check through the 20-1 school. - Any and all volunteers must be approved by the co-operative school board.
-A letter from whomever is heading up the activity (head coach for athletics) will need to be given to the activities director to present to the school board only after the volunteer has completed their background check and if a volunteer coach, they must have completed their required courses (see below) - The SDHSAA requires that all coaches and volunteers at the high school level must complete the following NFHS courses: "fundamentals of coaching," "first aid, health, and safety," "concussions in sports" and "heat illness prevention" course. - Once approved by the school board, the volunteer will be able to assist with the activity under the head coach/activity-head, and travel with the team as well but not before meeting all criteria.
+- Non C-EB employees must have and pass a recent background check through the 20-1 school.

+- Any and all volunteers must be approved by the co-operative school board.
+A letter from whomever is heading up the activity (head coach for athletics) will need to be given to the activities director to present to the school board only after the volunteer has completed their background check and if a volunteer coach, they must have completed their required courses (see below) - The SDHSAA requires that all coaches and volunteers at the high school level must complete the following NFHS courses: Fundamentals of Coaching, First Aid, The Collapsed Athlete, Health, and Safety, Concussions in Sports" and Heat Illness Prevention course. - Once approved by the school board, the volunteer will be able to assist with the activity under the head coach/activity-head, and travel with the team as well but not before meeting all criteria.